- Lumbar Spinal Fusion Facts

 - Minimally invasive lumbar spinal fusion through the abdomen has not been as effective and has increased risk of nerve damage compared to traditional fusion techniques.

 - Minimally invasive lumbar spinal fusion through the back has been shown in short term followup studies to be as effective as traditional techniques with less blood loss, less pain and shorter hospital stays, but additional studies of its long term effectiveness are needed.

 Introduction to lumbar spinal fusion

 - Low back pain is the second most common reason for visits to the family physician, behind the common cold.
 As people become older, various changes occur in the lumbar spine that can cause pain.
 In most cases these changes are due to normal degenerative arthritis (wear of cartilage over time).

-Fortunately, most patients with low back pain will have improvement in their symptoms regardless of treatment within six weeks.
+- Fortunately, most patients with low back pain will have an improvement in their symptoms regardless of treatment within six weeks.
 During that time the physician has various treatment options including medications, physical therapy, or injections that can help ease the symptoms.
 Some of those patients that do not improve after six to 12 weeks may be candidates for surgery.

 What is lumbar spinal fusion?